Jeremy Bytes

 More info...

 There's a lot of confusion about async/await, Task/TPL, and asynchronous and parallel programming in general.
-So let's start with the basics and look at how we can consume asynchronous methods using Task and then see how the "await" operator can makes things easier for us.
-Along the way, we’ll look at continuations, cancellation, and exception handling.
+So let's start with the basics and look at how we can call asynchronous methods using Task and then see how the "await" operator can makes things easier for us.
+Along the way, we'll look at continuations, cancellation, and exception handling.

 More info...